indilib/indi-3rdparty/indi-svbony/doc/svbony-doc.md

 The controls tab provides settings to adjust common camera parameters such as gain, gamma, contrast..etc.

-You may choose between RAW 12 bits depth or RAW 8 bits depth frame format.

 For planetary imaging or fast streaming, use the ***Fast*** framerate.
 For long exposure, use ***Normal*** or ***Slow***.

-RAW 12 bits depth frames are stored as 16 bits FITS files.
-By default, the driver use the 12 least significant bits,
-resulting in very dark images.
-You can then choose a *stretch* factor.

 ### General Info